wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 ## Where to go from here

 Please checkout [LeeGo on Github](https://github.com/wangshengjia/LeeGo), try the demo project.
-Begin to think how your project can benefit from LeeGo which design to be UIKit friendly and non-intrusive at all.
-So it's totally smooth to begin with integrating only a small part, also free to drop all without any side effect.
+Begin to think how your project can benefit from LeeGo, it's totally smooth to begin with integrating only a small part, also free to drop all without any side effect since LeeGo is designed to be UIKit friendly and non-intrusive at all.

-If you have any suggestion or question, please fire an issue or directly ping me on [Twitter](twitter.com/wangshengjia)
+If you have any suggestion or question, please fire an issue on Github or directly ping me on [Twitter](twitter.com/wangshengjia) by @wangshengjia

-Enjoy.
+Enjoy. 🎉🎉